tsharp42/S5CommunicationLibrary/docs/protocol.md

 Observations
 - Even with the Trantec-Sourced software, running this command seems to select a random(?) user preset once complete.
 In testing, a receiver set to "User 1" would land on "User 17".
 - Having a higher User preset selected when sending this command will result in the receiver trying to load random memory as a preset, corrupting the display?
 (RX VER 1.9)
+- Receiver version 1.6 will crash and reboot after the above

 ## Send User Presets
 Send